 If you have other questions, I'm interested to hear them and happy to answer them personally.

 My normal rate is £65 for fifty minutes.

-Where there is a need for more time, I may offer seventy five minute sessions.
+Where there is a need for more time, with discussion, I may offer seventy five minute sessions.

 Payment in advance secures your booking.
 It is a policy to help minimise missed appointments that others might have appreciated.